turtlemonvh/blanket/README.md

 - send worker logs to stdout addition to sending to a file
     - logrus makes this pretty simple: https://github.com/Sirupsen/logrus
 - add ability to stop task and not just delete
+- keep in the database in a "killed" state
+    - keeps a log of its pid, location of logfiles, start and end time, etc.
+    - allows the user to see the worker logs for the worker that ran that task

 #### Data migrations